oscarryz/yz-design-notes/Features/Code organization.md

 ```

-#open-question How can we add new types and variables to an existing type if the type was defined in a file format vs inside of another, eg
+- A combination of both
 ```
 // house/front/Host.yz
 Host {
     name String
 }
-// vs
-// house/Front.yz
+// and house/Front.yz
 Front {
     House {
         name String
     }
 }
 ```
-When this would throw `already defined` or something like that?
-_temptative answer_ yes it will be a compilation error but you can still add new members with a day fferent name.

-#to-do Clarify only non instantiable blocks can be matched to filesystem directories.
+In this case, when a block is defined in different files or different source directories, they'll be merged in a single object.
+In case of repeating attributes, a compilation error will be shown (_it might be changed with a compilation variable where the first found in will take precedence_)